Reaction Hero: Critical reception

 "Take one Little Nobody, a notorious indie electronic label, and a whole lot of remixers and the result is a double-CD of the most eclectic remixes around," wrote Chloe Sasson in her review that appeared in Sydney's 3D World in 2001.

-"Little Nobody, aka Andrez Bergen, has been a man around town for years.
+"Little Nobody, Andrez Bergen, has been a man around town for years.
 Beginning his days as electronic music editor for industrial's Dark Angel, Andrez has paid his dues as remixer, editor, journo and all round nice guy.
 Being such a top cat, Andrez had the idea of inviting established local producers (Son of Zev, 5000 Fingers of Dr T and Nod), convincing overseas big guns (Tobias Schmidt, Si Begg) and extending the chance to a few talented no-names (The Alcoiids) to take their hand at reworking some of his original tracks.

 The result is a pleasing hodge-podge that travels the electronic train through the sounds of techno, drum and bass and way-out electronica.
 While the addictive Cocaine Speaking appears as complete remix or tasty sample in many of　the 32 tracks featured, the individuality of each producer dominates, producing one of the most interesting and unique remix albums around."

 "Fans of a little leftfield electronic indulgence should look no further than this latest release from Melbourne's If?
 Records and label founder Little Nobody," wrote Dan Stinton, the former editor of Perth's Hype magazine, that same year.

 "Featuring 2 CDs and some 46 tracks, Reaction Hero follows on from Little Nobody's recent album Action Hero with remixes from some of the world's most respected electronic artists.
 The release spans twisted hip-hop rhythms, weird breaks and quirky techno featuring names such as Tobias Schmidt, Si Begg and Yamaoka as well as new material from Mr Nobody himself.
 This is certainly a diverse and difficult listen, but well worth checking out for its innovation and forward thinking sounds."